Search

 The comprehension skills listed above are simply suggestions; there are many more skills that could be taught with each of the films listed.

-Happy fun teaching with short films; your students are going to love it!
+Happy fun teaching with short films; your students are going to love them!

 Share it: